eliben/modlib/README.md

-To use the modlib library, add an import in Go code and call it:
+To use the packages in this module, add an import in Go code and call it:

 ```
 import "github.com/eliben/modlib"
+import "github.com/eliben/modlib/otherlib"

 // ... later
-s := modlib.Foo()
+s := modlib.Foo1()
+v := otherlib.Bob1()
 ```

 To use the `modcmd` binary, do: